xcornflowerx/APICO-Landscaping/README.md

 ### After POC & Future Work:

+Support placing items on path decorations (like placing an item centrally on a table).

 Support multiple path designs.

 The landscaping menu will have `<` and `>` buttons that let you flip through "pages" of the different available path designs.